aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-ms-word-2003-formats/_index.md

-﻿---
+---
-title: Save in the Microsoft Word 2003 WordprocessingML (.XML) Format
+title: Save in XML Format
 second_title: Aspose.Words for .NET
 articleTitle: Save in the Microsoft Word 2003 WordprocessingML (.XML) Format
 linktitle: Save in the Microsoft Word 2003 WordprocessingML (.XML) Format